Tonight. It starts tonight. Tonight, I summon my Servant and enter the Fifth Holy Grail War.

 'You as well.'
 She managed gracefully.
 Shirou almost always remained silent when Rin pestered Issei, so why the change of heart suddenly?
 It wasn't truly worth investigating at the moment, but perhaps after the war she could amuse herself in some way.
 Assuming she survived the fights ahead…

 The air was brisk on the way home.
 Summer had barely finished, yet Fall seemed to be welcoming itself sooner than most would willingly allow.
-It could be some sort of freak anomaly, and the warm weather may return any day, so, Rin didn't fret.
+It could be some sort of freak anomaly, and the warm weather could return any day.
+Thus, Rin didn't fret.
 Cooler temperatures were preferred for physically demanding activities anyway.
 Rin considered herself lucky.

 Saber.
 Archer.
 Lancer.
 Caster.
 Rider.
 Assassin.
 Berserker.